Meharban-Singh/marking-script/README.md

-# Marking-script

-A marking script to conver the marking excel/google sheets to txt files in a nice format.
-Uses openpyxl to interact with the google sheets,

-Converts all worksheets in the excel workbook to nice looking format which can later be used to submit the feedback.

-## How to use
+# First time set up

 1. Install python 3.
 This should also install pip.
-2. Download the code - main.py is the only file that is needed.
+2. Download the code.
 3. In the code directory, run `pip install openpyxl`

+# Main Script

+Converts the marking excel/google sheets to txt files in a nice format, and adds statistics + student totals to the source excel file.

+## How to use

-4. Run `python main.py <excel sheet file path>`.
+Run `python main.py <excel sheet file path>`.
-5. This will create a **feedback.txt** file in the working directory.

 ## Script settings